cyberbiont/vscode-sidenotes/README.md

 Repeating anchors in the same document will be highlighted with colored dotted border for easier discerning (its color is randomly generated for each group).

 When you delete sidenote with `delete` command, all repetitive anchors in current document with the same ID are also deleted.

-Note that if there are other relevant anchors left wherever in your project, they will receive 'broken' status as their content file will be deleted.
+Note that after this if there are other relevant anchors left elsewhere in your project, they will receive 'broken' status as their content file will be deleted.
 You can then deal with them as you like (see [Housekeeping](#Managing your sidenotes / Housekeeping)).

+To delete only one of anchors use `wipe` command.

 ## Managing your sidenotes / Housekeeping